Azamn/Law-Home-Page/README.md

 ## Project Name : **Law Home Page**

-In this project i have created a Street Style landing page.
+In this project i have created a Law Home Page.
 And i have learnt a lot of things of like how to use flex and how css makes life easier, and i have also learnt about positions like absolute and relative in this project.

 </br>